bevyengine/bevy/release-content/migration-guides/entity_cloner_builder_split.md

 - Still offers variants of the `allow` methods which now also includes one with a `BundleId` argument.
 - No longer offers `deny` methods, you need to be exact with allowing components.
 - Offers now `allow_if_new` method variants that only clone this component if the target does not contain it.
-If it does, required components of it will also not be cloned, unless it is also required by one that is actually cloned.
+If it does, required components of it will also not be cloned, except those that are also required by one that is actually cloned.
 - Still offers the `without_required_components` method.

 ## Common methods